deadphill/agilepredict-octopus-rates-card/README.md

 ### The card doesn't feel "instant" when changing day

-Set `cardRefreshIntervalSeconds: 1` in the Lovelace card YAML.
+Set cardRefreshIntervalSeconds: 1 in the Lovelace card YAML.

 ### Sensor goes unavailable sometimes

-The REST sensor includes:
-- `timeout: 30`
-- `scan_interval: 900`

-to reduce flapping.
+The REST sensor includes timeout: 30 and scan_interval: 900 to reduce flapping.

 ---